Lead Opinion

 At the bench conference, Appellant apprised the trial judge and opposing counsel of the substance of the written and taped statements.
 He later tendered the tape and statements to the trial court for avowal purposes after the conclusion of his jury trial, just before the final sentencing by agreement with the Commonwealth.

-While we find that counsel did not technically preserve the matter for appellate review by avowal, as argued by the Commonwealth, the issue was nevertheless preserved for appeal by the Agreed Order wherein the Commonwealth “agreed that the written statements ... and an audio tape of a statement/conversation ... be allowed as an avowal to be part of the Defendant‘s record on appeal.”
+While we find that counsel did not technically preserve the matter for appellate review by avowal, as argued by the Commonwealth, the issue was nevertheless preserved for appeal by the Agreed Order wherein the Commonwealth “agreed that the written statements ... and an audio tape of a statemenf/conversation ... be allowed as an avowal to be part of the Defendant’s record on appeal.”
 This, in addition to the fact that counsel also proffered the substance of the excluded statements to the trial court and opposing counsel during the bench conferences, adequately preserved the issue for review and satisfies the purposes for making the offer of proof.
 Since the Appellee agreed to allow the statements to be filed as an avowal, albeit late, it thus waived any objections on appeal as to the preservation of this issue.
 Accordingly, we find the issue preserved.

 Having found the issue adequately preserved for review, we must determine whether or not the trial court abused its discretion in excluding the written statements and audio tape of a statement/conversation.
 In doing so, we will look at each instance where the evidence was excluded.

-A. Exclusion of Rose Crutcher‘s Audiotaped Statements.
+A. Exclusion of Rose Crutcher’s Au-diotaped Statements.

 Notwithstanding Appellant’s offer of proof for preservation of the issue for review, we find that Appellant has nonetheless waived his right to complain of any error allegedly committed by the trial court in excluding the audiotaped statements of Rose Crutcher.

-During Crutcher‘s testimony at trial, Appellant‘s defense counsel attempted to introduce audiotaped statements that defense counsel and an investigator recorded in an interview they had with Crutcher in which she stated that she thought someone other than Appellant may have held the murder weapon in her apartment immediately after Andrea Tiller was shot and killed.
-From the record, it appears Appellant was attempting to impeach Crutcher‘s testimony with these prior inconsistent statements when the Commonwealth objected on the grounds that this evidence was never disclosed to the prosecution pursuant to the reciprocal discovery agreement between the parties.
+During Crutcher’s testimony at trial, Appellant’s defense counsel attempted to introduce audiotaped statements that defense counsel and an investigator recorded in an interview they had with Crutcher in which she stated that she thought someone other than Appellant may have held the murder weapon in her apartment immediately after Andrea Tiller was shot and killed.
+Prom the record, it appears Appellant was attempting to impeach Crutcher’s testimony with these prior inconsistent statements when the Commonwealth objected on the grounds that this evidence was never disclosed to the prosecution pursuant to the reciprocal discovery agreement between the parties.

 Upon sustaining the Commonwealth’s objection, the trial judge reminded defense counsel that he could ask the witness if she remembered making certain statements to him which may have implicated someone other than Appellant as the person holding the murder weapon.
 If the witness could not remember, the trial judge instructed

 Despite finding the trial court erred in excluding this evidence, we find the error to be harmless.
-Defense counsel‘s failure to ask Crutcher whether she remembered making prior statements to him effectively waived any argument on appeal that the trial court‘s exclusion of the evidence constitutes reversible error.
+Defense counsel’s failure to ask Crutcher whether she remembered making prior statements to him effectively waived any argument on appeal that the trial court’s exclusion of the evidence constitutes reversible error.
 Furthermore, by foregoing the opportunity to ask Crutcher about her prior statements and thus laying the proper foundation for introduction of her prior statements, Appellant cannot now complain that the trial court erred.
-In this vein, the trial court‘s exclusion was proper, as Appellant failed to provide the proper basis for Crutcher‘s prior statements to be admissible.
+In this vein, the trial court’s exclusion was proper, as Appellant failed to provide the proper basis for Crutcher’s prior statements to be admissible.
+KRE 801A; KRE 613.
+However, as we have already expounded, the trial court could not properly exclude these statements on the basis of a violation of the reciprocal discovery agreement as the agreement did not require Appellant to disclose the audiotaped statements, al

 In this case, Appellant was given the opportunity to question Crutcher about whether or not she had made previous statements concerning the alleged shooter on the day Tiller was killed.
 Essentially, the trial court gave him the chance to get into evidence by way of Crutcher’s admission that which otherwise would have been excluded based on the trial court’s erroneous finding of a reciprocal discovery agreement violation.
 If she had denied making such a statement, Appellant would have been left only with her answer.
 Had this set of circumstances actually been realized, Appellant’s argument that the audiotaped statements were improperly excluded becomes less tenuous.
 The actual circumstances in this case, however, differ greatly, and as such, any error in the exclusion of the audiotaped statements was waived, but nevertheless harmless for the reasons aforementioned.